Executive Commissions & Task Forces

 Ex-Officio Members of the Assembly

-The Assembly, the main legislative body of Central Student Government, has six seats set aside for:
+Each year, there are Ex-Officio members appointed to The Assembly, the main legislative body of Central Student Government.
+The seats are:

 First Year Undergraduate Student

 Interested in running for a seat?